helidon-io/helidon/tests/benchmark/jmh/HTTP3_QUIC_LINUX_BENCHMARK_CAMPAIGN.md

 2. `git diff --check` succeeds.
 3. `git rev-parse HEAD` is `__SELECTED_HEAD__` and `git rev-parse 'HEAD^{tree}'` is `__SELECTED_TREE__`.
-4. `__SELECTED_HEAD__` is a descendant of
-   `63975fbf38e7e10cff209112cd56d4f44fcab38b`.
+4. The selected commit contains the implementation and benchmark-harness fixes to be measured.
-5. PATH `java`, `"__JAVA_HOME__/bin/java"`, and the runtime printed by `mvn -version` all report Java 26 and the same canonical Java home.
+5. PATH `java`, `"__JAVA_HOME__/bin/java"`, and the runtime printed by `mvn -version` all report Java 27 and the same canonical Java home.
 6. No other benchmark, build, container, or high-load process is running.
 7. The host power, CPU, affinity, and NUMA policy has been recorded.
 8. Every `environment-before` capture and the sorted preflight environment manifest has been created and hashed.

-From the repository root, create a fresh Java 26 reactor baseline before any focused benchmark command:
+From the repository root, create a fresh Java 27 reactor baseline before any focused benchmark command:

 ```shell